[Game Review] “Bondage Seductions”

 [Kink Product Review] Kinklab Obsidian Neon Wand Intensity Kit

 Electro play has been an interest of mine ever since I first encountered a restored violet wand at a fetish fair.
 (Have you seen them?
-They’re *gorgeous*.
-They’re also expensive as hell.)
-Mr C&K and I have a friend who has an amazing electro set-up in his home dungeon (yes, we have the kind of friends who have home dungeons) which we love playing with when we get the opportunity to visit.
+They’re gorgeous.
+They’re also expensive as hell.
+Mr C&K and I have a friend who has an amazing electro set-up in their home dungeon which we love playing with when we get the opportunity to visit.
+But until now, exploring electro-play at home has been difficult for us due to the cost of the gear.
+Enter the Kinklab Obsidian Neon Wand Intensity Kit.

-The neon wand, a modern and cheaper alternative to the violet wand (a turn-of-the-century quack “medical” device) is a popular BDSM toy that discharges electricity across the surface of the skin, creating a sensation that can range from a gentle, warming tickle to a sharp, scratchy pain.
-I’m informed that the sensation is somewhat similar to getting tattooed, but having inkless skin (for now) I couldn’t testify as to the accuracy of this claim.
+The neon wand is a modern and cheaper alternative to the violet wand, a turn-of-the-century quack medical device.
+Now a popular BDSM toy, violet or neon wands discharge electricity across the surface of the skin, creating a sensation that can range from a gentle, warming tickle to a sharp and scratchy pain.

-Obsidian Wand Intensity Kit
+Kinklab Neon Wand: Obsidian Intensity Kit

-Be aware that this kit does NOT come with any glass attachments, so if you want those you’ll need to buy them separately – but they are all available from Stockroom.
 The neon wand has an 8 foot power cable.
 A word of warning for my non-US readers: it is a US plug, so you’ll need an appropriate step-down converter to use it safely in your country.
 Thankfully, I already have one for purposes of using my Magic Wand.
-The user interface couldn’t be simpler: there’s a single dial control to control the power and intensity.

 I experience electro-play on a spectrum that ranges from tickle to sting.
-At the lower ends, it reminds me somewhat of the sensation of having a Wartenberg wheel drawn across my skin.
+At the lower ends, the Neon Wand Intensity Kit reminds me somewhat of the sensation of having a Wartenberg wheel drawn across my skin.
 On the higher settings, it’s a sharp and stingy pain.
-If you’re a thud lover and totally hate stingy sensations, neon wand play is unlikely to be for you.
+If you hate stingy sensations, neon wand play is unlikely to be for you.

 It’s a stingy fucker!
 The high number of contact points on the body all at once and their small surface area means this one delivers a lot of bite.

-The Flex Capacitor is described by Stockroom as the most intense of all neon wand electrodes, and it’s an apt description!
 The two-pronged tip sends a powerful shock to wherever it touches.
 The Flex is best for short, sharp bursts of pain.
-I couldn’t stand this one on any but the lowest settings – it’s THAT intense.
+I couldn’t stand this one on any but the lowest settings, it’s that intense.

 • Check your cords before play.
 If any of them are frayed or look damaged, do not use the device.